nuagesdencre/CI_DataCentric/README.md

 - I created the web app using [PyCharm](https://www.jetbrains.com/pycharm/), which is a Python IDE.
 The app was tested in a development environment with a debugging option.
 The secret key and other config variables were stored in an environment file during development.
 These variables are relevant to the Flask project and the issuance of email via the reset password option.

+- I then logged in my Heroku account and created an app (ci-vero-datacentric).
+A Heroku-hosted remote that’s associated with my app was created at the same time.
+I linked my "nuagesdencre/ci-datacentric" Github repository to the Heroku app for deployment from its master branch.

 - On the Heroku website, using the dashboard, I entered the IP and PORT into the Heroku Config Vars fields (0.0.0.0 and 5000), along with my environment file's other variables.

 - I also created a PostgreSQL database using the heroku command **"heroku addons:create heroku-postgresql:hobby-dev"**.